Wellington Phoenix claim vital win over Western United

 The Phoenix made a bright start.
 Sandoval looked sharp and dynamic and his presence seemed to open up more space on both flanks, with Reno Piscopo dangerous on the left.

-Sandoval wasn't known for his goalscoring in Mexico - mainly employed on the wing – but managed a crisp finish in the 17th minute, directing a first time shot into the bottom corner after an intelligent square ball by Hooper.
+Sandoval wasn't known for his goalscoring in Mexico - being mainly employed on the wing – but managed a crisp finish in the 17th minute, directing a first-time shot into the bottom corner after an intelligent square ball by Hooper.

 That was an obvious fillip for the Phoenix, who had only managed one goal across their four previous league games, but they struggled to build on it.